LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 ## View a Menu

 In `MenuController`, create a handler named `viewMenu` that accepts `GET` requests at URLs like `view/5`, where 5 can be any menu ID.
-You'll need to use the correct syntax within the `@RequestMapping` annotation, along with the `@PathVariable` annotation on a method parameter that you'll add (which should be in `int`).
+You'll need to use the correct syntax within the `@RequestMapping` annotation, along with the `@PathVariable` annotation on a method parameter that you'll add (which should be an `int`).

 Within the handler, retrieve the `Menu` object with the given ID using `menuDao`.
 Pass the give menu into the view.